Computerized Adaptive Testing

 How Does Computerized Adaptive Testing Work?

-As we are clear with the basic definition of Computer Adaptive Testing, let’s further understand how it works.
+As we are clear with the basic definition of Computer Adaptive Testing and how it works, let’s delve deeper into the topic and understand its nuances:

 • The system begins by setting an ability estimate to grasp the basic understanding of your level.
 A threshold value is set and all the candidates are expected to have that particular level of content knowledge.